The Commonwealth Dance Relay

 What is it?

-A global celebration of youth, culture, and creativity, The Commonwealth Dance Relay will bring together young dancers from across the UK and around the Commonwealth in a powerful, inclusive dance relay — each contributing their own interpretation of a collaboratively composed soundtrack.
+A global celebration of youth, culture, and creativity, The Commonwealth Dance Relay brings together young dancers from across the UK and around the Commonwealth in a powerful, inclusive dance relay, each contributing their own interpretation of a collaboratively composed soundtrack.
 Watch the demonstration video; this is the first video in the relay!
 We cannot wait to see how YOU will continue it.

 Watch the original videos and be inspired to dance.